 Dr. Jenny Turton

-- PhD in Polar Meteorology from the British Antarctic Survey (BAS) and University of Leeds] (Sept 2013- April 2017) Supervisors: Dr A. Kirchgaessner (BAS), Dr J. King (BAS), Dr A. Ross (Leeds).
-Thesis title: Investigating the spatial and temporal distribution of favorable conditions over the Larsen C ice shelf, Antarctic Peninsula.
+- PhD in Polar Meteorology from the British Antarctic Survey (BAS) and University of Leeds (Sept 2013- April 2017) Supervisors: Dr A. Kirchgaessner (BAS), Dr J. King (BAS), Dr A. Ross (Leeds).
+Thesis title: Investigating the spatial and temporal distribution of foehn conditions over the Larsen C ice shelf, Antarctic Peninsula.

 - Bachelor of Science in Earth Science and Geography From University of Lancaster (Sept 2009- July 2012).
 Including a study-abroad year at Oregon State University, USA (Sept 2010- July 2011).
 Supervisor: Dr W. Tych.
 Thesis title: A review of the long and short term correlation between the East Equatorial Pacific SST and extreme rainfall over India.
 Grade: First Class Distinction.

-- NCAS Field Measurements (April 2015) Planning and undertaking fieldwork at Arran Island, Scotland to observe and analyze turbulent flows, aerosols and automatic weather station data.
+- NCAS Field Measurements (April 2015) Planning and undertaking fieldwork at Arran Island, Scotland to observe turbulent flows, aerosol and automatic weather station data.
 Attending lectures, completing group t asks and exercises.

 - Atmosphere and Ocean Fluid Dynamics: undergraduate and masters lectureships at the University of Cambridge throughout my PhD.